Information for journalists

 Dr Lynn Turner is the Director of Research at Worldwide Cancer Research, responsible for the strategic development and operational oversight of the research-funding programme of the Charity.
 The Research Directorate is responsible for awarding funding, overseeing all active grants, communicating the science, and measuring the impact we are making as a cancer research charity.
 Lynn has a PhD in immunology from the University of Bath and postdoctoral research experience in a translational cancer research lab.

-Gabriela is the Science Communications Officer at Worldwide Cancer Research, communicating the charity's research to supporters, the public, and the media.
-She works with the Science Communications Manager and Research Funding team to incorporate research knowledge into the work of teams across the charity.
-Gabriela has a PhD in neuroscience and psychology from the University of Glasgow, but through her communications experience she has worked within a range of scientific areas.
+Steph is the Science Communications Manager at Worldwide Cancer Research, communicating the charity's research to supporters, the public, and the media.
+She works with the Science Communications Officer and Research Funding team to incorporate research knowledge into the work of teams across the charity.
+Steph has a degree in genetics and a masters in communicating science - she has worked in public engagement and science communication for twenty years with various funders, visitor attractions and research centres.

 Our latest news